 If your bike needs another chain, these are the steps for proper chain attachment.

-8 Steps for Replacing Worn Out or Damaged Chain
+Replacing a Worn Out or Damaged Chain

 - Remove the Damaged Chain.
 You need to use a chain tool to push one pin out of the chain strands.
 However, if you find a chain link or two that can be squeezed, you can press them together to cut the chain quickly.